waynzh/workspace-cursorrules-symlink/README.md

   npx workspace-cursorrules-symlink --ascii
 ```

-## Example
+## What It Does

+### 1. Cursor Rules Symlinks
-The result creates a structure like this in the workspace root:
+The tool creates a structure like this in the workspace root:

 ```
 .cursor/rules/